okeeblow/DistorteD/CHECKING YOU OUT/README.md

 ## Goals

 - Identify Media Types (MIME Types) for:
-  - Plain filenames, file extensions, and hypothetial `Pathname`s.
+  - Plain filenames, file extensions, and hypothetical `Pathname`s.
   - Extended filesystem attributes for extant `Pathname`s.
   - Contents of extant files and other `IO`-like streams.
   - IETF-style Content-Type strings (e.g. 'image/jpeg') and other type identifiers like FourCCs.